iusztinpaul/hands-on-llms/modules/financial_bot/README.md

 make run_dev
 ```

-# 3.2.
-Deploy to Beam
+## 3.2.
+Deploy to Beam as a RESTful API

 Deploy the bot under a RESTful API using Beam:
 ```shell